Name: Cash Tasks.

 - You need to be a premium member to even see the money.

-- Very questionable terms of payout.
+- Very questionable terms of payout and it may even change.

 - Links to some places I personally wouldn’t want to try (paid survey).